Senior Team Members

 Jenni L. Hoffman, DNP, RN, FNP-C, CLNC, FAANP

-Dr. Hoffman is an associate professor at EMU School of Nursing.
+Dr. Hoffman is a professor at EMU School of Nursing.
 She is also a nurse practitioner in community/public health.
 Additionally, she has a clinical background in reproductive health and urgent/retail health.
 Dr. Hoffman received her BSN with a specialization in health promotion from Michigan State University, MS in community health nursing and FNP training from University of Michigan, and DNP from Oakland University.
 In 2016, Dr. Hoffman was inducted as a Fellow of the American Association of Nurse Practitioners.
 In 2022, she received the Public Health Nursing Excellence Award.
 Her research interests include: health promotion, health disparities, sexual and reproductive health, women’s health, simulation, interprofessional education, and professional preparation.
 She has delivered multiple presentations and authored numerous publications.
 Dr. Hoffman is committed to improving population health through practice, education, and research.

 Read more about Dr. Hoffman.